 Oklahoma Votes to Legalize Medical Marijuana, But Federal Regulations Will Complicate Banking

-The Oklahoma banking law attorneys at the Tulsa-based law firm of Drummond Law, PLLC noted that “before banking with medical marijuana businesses, financial institutions in Oklahoma must have the proper system in place.
+The Oklahoma banking law attorneys at the Tulsa-based law firm of Drummond Law, PLLC note that “before banking with medical marijuana businesses, financial institutions in Oklahoma must have the proper system in place.
 This is an incredibly complex and fast-changing area of banking law.
-There are significant risks to working with marijuana businesses, and there are very strict reporting requirements for the banks that choose to do so.
+There are significant risks to working with marijuana businesses.
+Including very strict reporting requirements for the banks that choose to do so.
 High ranking executives and board members at banks could even face personal liability if they violate federal law.
 In the current climate, few financial institutions are open to marijuana-related businesses.”

 Oklahoma banks will now be dealing with many of the same questions regarding medical marijuana that banks are already facing in many other states all across the country.

 The banking environment for legalized marijuana became even more uncertain in recent months.
 Earlier this year, Attorney General Jeff Sessions rescinded the ‘Cole Memo’.
 The ‘Cole-Memo’ refers to a policy created by the Obama Department of Justice.
 This policy states that federal law enforcement operations will generally avoid any interference with legalized marijuana businesses within individual states.